Rotting Corpse (1985-1990, 2004-2009, 2010, 2011-present): a Thrash Metal band from Dallas, Texas, USA.

-orming in July 1985 featuring founding members Walt Traschsler (guitar/vocals) and John Perez(guitar).
+orming in July 1985, Rotting Corpse featured founding members Walt Traschsler (guitar/vocals) and John Perez(guitar).
 Soon after, Jim Mulqueen (vocals) joined the team.
-Rotting Corpse has featured several drummers in its history including Dave Gryler and Randy Cook, with Louie Carrisalez (ex-Helldogs) as the latest.
+Rotting Corpse would feature several drummers in its history including Dave Gryler, Randy Cook, and Louie Carrisalez (ex-Helldogs).
 The bass position had been no less frustrating and after several attempts at finding a competent bassist, Steve Murphy (ex-Eldritch Rite) joined in 1987.

 See Less... ⏫